Code-Institute-Submissions/JDygard-dominant_chaos_JanResub/README.md

 - Perception: Ability to detect trailing or infiltrating thieves.
 Affects scene chances passively.
 - Exploration: Weights chances on exploratory scenes
 - Diplomacy: Weights chances in adventure scenes with appropriate elements.
 Maybe split it into bluff, something like sense motive, etc.

+# I'm working on it, lol

+"""

+dump to turn queue

+TURN QUEUE
+Needs to be set up such that there is a "user" character and a victim.
+The messaging needs to be split up so that this can be used once I figure out how to do multiplayer.
+The timer will be working for the server as it is.
+So the timer doesn't work in terms of ch and vict, it works in terms of individual players and runs both of their combat code

+There should be a specific function to deduct HP and check for death at the same time that is always referenced for damage

+Add an argument for attack type so that the RTH can be used for user-initiated attacks.
+This would let me build in conditionals for different attack types having different hit chances and damage rolls

+I should think of a better way to dig up stat lines out of the characters.
+"""